anhlehong/Vietnamese_handwriting_recognition/README.md

      4. Generate an API key under **Credentials**.

 4. **Prepare the CRNN Model**:
-   - Run the code in this [Kaggle notebook](https://www.kaggle.com/code/daclongml/crnn-ocr) to train the CRNN model.
-   - If the model is not downloaded, it will be automatically fetched when running the notebook.
+   - If the model is not downloaded, it will be automatically fetched when running the code.

 ## Usage